nikitavoloboev/data/focusing/rules.md

 - Draw or sketch to distill complex ideas.
 Think through problems together.
 Discuss.
 - Watch videos at 2x speed, unless it hurts comprehension or it's entertainment.
 - Listen to podcasts/books at fastest speed I can comprehend.
 (Podcasts: ~1.8/2x + smart speed, Books: ~1.5/1.75x).
+- Teach what I know in a clear way [aided by visualization, narrative & interactivity](https://youtu.be/kAoQzTcpkyo?t=12588).
+Learn and teach in public.

 ## Write